BAM: Diarrheagenic Escherichia coli

 - Identify the isolates as E. coli using API20E or VITEK, following manufacturer instructions.

-- Further isolate strain characterization can be done by Pulsed Field Gel Electrophoresis (PFGE).
-Use standardized PulseNet PFGE protocols (1).
+- Characterize all STEC isolate by Pulsed Field Gel Electrophoresis (PFGE) using standardized PulseNet PFGE protocols (1).

 - Centers for Disease Control and Prevention.
 2007.
 PNL05.
 Standard Operating Procedure for PulseNet PFGE of E. coli O157:H7, Salmonella serotypes and Shigella sonnei.